junaidatique/clean-plus-architecture/README.md

 In last few years, I have applied Clean Architecture to Laravel and ExpressJs projects along with combining best practices from various proven practices.
 In this repo, I'll try to explain all these practices on which I have hands on experience and found really promising.

-I've termed this approach "Boring" Architecture because in this repo I make a case that these stable, well-understood, well-adopted and tested tools and technologies are better than shining new technologies which has limited communicaty and adoptation.
-These methods, tools and technologies, that I am going to recommend, are well tested, have proven scalalblity and come with extensive documentation and community support.
+I've termed this approach "Clean Plus" Architecture because in this repo I make a case that these stable, well-understood, well-adopted and tested tools and technologies are better than shining new technologies which has limited community and adoption.
+These methods, tools and technologies, that I am going to recommend, are well tested, have proven scalability and come with extensive documentation and community support.

 The ideas given below are not just about the architecture of the system.
-Its also about changing the mindset and a tought process to follow best and proven practices to have a successfull project.
-By following tese practices, we only write production grade code that will go directly to production multiple times a day.
+Its also about changing the mindset and a taught process to follow best and proven practices to have a successful project.
+By following these practices, we only write production grade code that will go directly to production multiple times a day.

 ## Problem Statement
-So first lets discuss why do we even need this boring architecutre.
+So first lets discuss why do we even need this clean plus architecture.

 ### Scalable
-We need an architecutre which can help us to build large scale application.
+We need an architecture which can help us to build large scale application.
 From large scale application we mean that the architecture support development of a project that will
 - take around a year to build
 - multiple teams will work on this project
 - the developed application will be used for more than a decade.